MarcelGarus/server/README.md

   * a trailing `e` is removed (so both `schreib` and `schreibe` works)
   * `schreib` and `folg` redirect to `marcelgarus.dev/about-me`
   * `bezahl` and `zahl` redirect to `marcelgarus.dev/pay`
-* other subdomains produce an error page
+* other subdomains just redirect to `marcelgarus.dev`

 TODOs in no particular order: